 What causes wet litter?

-Where we CAN help is in the more difficult causes of moisture in the house, the biggest being WASTE.
-Runny, liquidy droppings are a huge challenge to keeping floors not only dry, but healthy.
-They’re packed with harmful bacteria and when they’re loose, that bacteria runs rampant, especially when the litter has high moisture already.
+Where we can help is in the more difficult causes of moisture in the house—the biggest being waste.
+Runny, liquidy droppings are a huge challenge in keeping floors not only dry but also healthy.
+They’re packed with harmful bacteria, and when they’re loose, that bacteria runs rampant, especially when the litter has high moisture already.
 Tightening birds’ guts can help!
 Take a look at our Scoop on Poop video if you haven’t seen it yet for tips on how to tighten your birds’ guts, help them make the most of the feed they’re eating, and keep the floor drier.

 Managing litter is the key to a dry floor.

-There are a lot of different approaches to litter management in the industry—you can clean out, cake out, windrow—see our Windrow Series here—but all of those happen between flocks.
+There are many different approaches to litter management in the industry.
+You can clean out, cake out, windrow—see our Windrow Series here—but all of those happen between flocks.
 What can you do with litter when you have birds?
-The key to litter decomposition and drying those floors even with birds are in the house is maintaining the proper carbon to nitrogen ratio.
+The key to litter decomposition and drying those floors with birds in the house is maintaining the proper carbon to nitrogen ratio.

 Carbon and nitrogen are part of nature’s design to turn things that are dead into things that can be used as life-giving fuel.
 Carbon naturally occurs as part of the decomposition process.
 It helps convert elements that cannot be used on their own, like nitrogen, into food for plants.
 Litter is packed with nitrogen—that’s why some people want it to fertilize plants.
 But with the constant flow of nitrogen in a poultry house, it’s hard for natural processes to decompose the litter at a rate that keeps the carbon balance needed for healthy floors.